“Savage, inventive and very, very funny.”

 2020 CBC SHORT STORY PRIZE!

-Click below to learn more about attempts at connection via tuber and to read the opening lines of all 32 longlisted stories.
+“Spud Life” made the longlist for the 2020 CBC Short Story Prize!
+Click below to learn more about attempts at connection via tuber and to see the list of longlisted short stories.

 SEND MORE TOURISTS…